trason-trail-races/oer/raceinfo.md

 ### Start locations

 All races start at the <a target="_blank" href="http://goo.gl/63kN9b">Foresthill Elementary School</a>.
+From the 80 take Auburn/Foresthill exit, continue East on the Auburn Ravine Road for 17 miles.
+Start will be on right.

 <hr>

 ### Shuttle to Start

 Shuttle Buses from the <a href="http://goo.gl/k9Kqrq" target="_blank">American Canyon Park Overlook</a> in Auburn to Foresthill will be available.
+From the 80 take the Maple Street exit in Auburn, continue to follow Auburn Folsom Rd, turn left on Sacramento St, left on Pacific Ave, right to stay on Pacific Ave, Overlook on left.

 <hr>